Skip to the main content.

 Here is where the other element comes in, which is time.
 Time makes things change in value.
 In the case of hospitality, it is very common for rates to vary over time due to fluctuating demand.

-Last-minute bookings are another factor that affects rates.
-Hotels often adjust their last-minute rates, offering discounts to fill vacant rooms or, in the case of high last-minute demand, raising rates.
-Additionally, hotels can offer reduced rates for extended stays, encouraging guests to stay longer.
-This is common in hotels catering to business travelers, long-term tourists, or people in housing transition.
+Last-minute bookings are another factor that impacts prices.
+Hotels often adjust their last-minute rates, offering discounts to fill vacant rooms or, in the face of high last-minute demand, raising prices.
+Hotels can also provide reduced rates for extended stays, incentivizing guests to stay longer.
+This is common in hotels that cater to business travelers, long-stay tourists, or people transitioning housing.
+Their sentences vary in length and syntactic complexity.

 In certain cases, especially in hotels near airports, hourly rates can be offered for travelers needing a place to rest during long layovers.